 All plants are designed for high efficiency and reliability through components selected for 24/7 operation.

-The plant is based on combustion of fuel in a MEA heater equipped with a burner.
-After the combustion, the flue gas will have a CO2 content of 10-14% v/v and will exit the MEA heater at a temperature of approximately 250°C.
+The plant is based on the combustion of fuel in an MEA heater equipped with a burner.
+After the combustion, the flue gas will have a CO2 content of 10-14% v/v and will exit the MEA heater at a temperature of approximately 250 °C.

 The flue gas is directed to a flue gas scrubber, in which the gas is cooled and water condensed.
 Any SO2 present in the flue gas will be removed by means of a chemical reaction with sodium carbonate (soda ash).
-The soda ash is automatically added to the scrubbing water by means of pH control.
+The soda ash is automatically added to the scrubbing water through pH control.

-Further heating is added to the bottom of the NOxFlash column for further reduction of the contaminants in the MEA solution.
-This optimizes the process yield to the best possible CO2 product without any use of expensive chemicals (Pentair Union Engineering patent pending).
+A stream of CO2 and steam is added to the bottom of the NOxFlash column for further reduction of the contaminants in the MEA solution.
+This optimizes the process yield to the best possible CO2 product without any use of expensive chemicals (Pentair Union Engineering pending).

-Afterwards, the rich MEA solution is pumped to a stripper, where the CO2 is released from the MEA solution by means of the combustion heat generated in the MEA heater.
-The CO2 depleted MEA solution (referred to as lean MEA solution) is recycled to the absorber.
-After exiting the top of the stripper, the CO2 rich gas is cooled in a gas cooler and washed in an after-scrubber for removal of potential MEA carry-over.
+Then the rich MEA solution is pumped to a stripper, where the CO2 is released from the MEA solution utilizing the combustion heat generated in the MEA heater.
+The CO2-depleted MEA solution (referred to as lean MEA solution) is recycled to the absorber.
+After exiting the top of the stripper, the CO2-rich gas is cooled in a gas cooler and washed in an after-scrubber for removal of potential MEA carry-over.
 The gas is then compressed in two stages to approx. 15-18 bar(g) by the CO2 compressor.

 To remove the last non-condensable gases, the CO2 gas first passes a reboiler in the purification system (type PUR-D).
-It is then condensed at a temperature of approx. -27°/-21°C in a CO2 condenser, where the non-condensed gases are purged off.
+It is then condensed at a temperature of approx. -27 °C/-21 °C in a CO2 condenser, where the non-condensed gases are purged off.
 Finally, the liquefied CO2 is led through the distillation column to an insulated storage tank.

 A refrigeration unit, controlled by the CO2 pressure in the CO2 condenser, supplies the matching refrigeration capacity.
-The liquid CO2 is stored under a pressure of approx. 15-18 bar(g) and a corresponding temperature of approx. -27°/-21°C. During a non CO2 production period, the refrigeration unit is able to operate independently of the rest of the CO2 plant in order to maintain the correct CO2 storage tank temperature/pressure.
+The liquid CO2 is stored under a pressure of approx. 15-18 bar(g) and a corresponding temperature of approx. -27 °C/-21 °C. During a non-CO2 production period, the refrigeration unit can operate independently of the rest of the CO2 plant to maintain the correct CO2 storage tank temperature/pressure.

-The CO2 produced has a purity higher than 99.99% (v/v) and fulfils quality standards as a food/beverage ingredient.
+The CO2 produced has a purity higher than 99.999% (v/v) and fulfils quality standards as a food/beverage ingredient as specified by International Society of Beverage Technologists (ISBT) and European Industrial Gases Association (EIGA).

-CO2 Generating Plant Standard Sizes (measured as liquid food-grade CO2 produced):
+CO2 Self-generating Plant Standard Sizes (measured as liquid food-grade CO2 produced):

 |Looking for operating instructions, installation manual, spare part list etc.?|